ProwlEngine/Prowl/README.md

 # Acknowledgments

-- Hat tip to the creators of [Raylib](https://github.com/raysan5/raylib), It has shaved off hours of development time getting the engine to a useable state.
+- Hat tip to the creators of [Raylib](https://github.com/raysan5/raylib), It has shaved off hours of development time getting the engine to a usable state.
 - Some ideas/code have been taken from the amazing 2D Engine [Duality](https://github.com/AdamsLair/duality).
 - The great C++ [Arc Game Engine](https://github.com/MohitSethi99/ArcGameEngine), for some UI Inspiration
 <p align="right">(<a href="#readme-top">back to top</a>)</p>